 I decided to connect everything that could cause a load on the other side of the Battery Brain from the battery.
 In theory, this can cause some faulty values on the sensor cables to the battery monitor and the generator.

 I have measured the difference before and after the Battery Brain and, the difference is so small that it cannot be measured even with my expensive calibrated Fluke.
-I prioritized saving the battery from under voltage than having the sensor cables connected directly to the battery.
+I prioritized saving the battery from under-voltage than having the sensor cables connected directly to the battery.

 Cell logger and balancer

-As I wrote before I will not use a BMS.
+As I wrote before, I will not use a BMS.
 Instead, I will monitor the cell balance manually using a

 cell logger Multimeter and do the balancing manually with a dedicated balancer.

-When there is not a lot of load or in the middle of the SOC scale the difference is not noticeable.
+When there is not a lot of load or in the middle of the SOC scale, the difference is not noticeable.
 Just after I have managed to get a high SOC, e.g., after running the alternator, I will check manually using a cell logger or Multimeter.
 With the cables to the cell logger already connected to the battery, it is easy to connect the cell logger and check the balance.

 If I do find an imbalance, I can always do a manual balancing.
 The balancer is not marine grade.
 However, since neither the cell logger or the balancer will be connected to the battery when I am not using them, I don’t see this as an issue.
 The balancer will be stored in a waterproof bag with silica gel bags when not used.

-Most BMS systems that balance the cells do this with a minimal balancing current, e.g., the BMS123 Smart uses a 1A balancing current and some other as low as 0.5A.
+Most BMS systems that balance the cells do this with minimal balancing current, e.g., the BMS123 Smart uses a 1A balancing current and some other as low as 0.5A.
 This low balancing current is ok since they are connected all the time.
-But not when you do manual balancing.
+But not when you do the manual balancing.

 The EV lithium QNBBM balancer uses peak balancing current up to 10A and continuous balancing current of 6A.
-How long time it will take to fix an imbalance of my cells in real life I don’t know yet.
+How long time will it take to fix an imbalance of my cells in real life, I don’t know yet.